-ETIAS for Canadians traveling to Europe
+ETIAS for Canadians travelling to Europe

 Children who wish to travel to the EU should have the proper documentation, including a valid passport.
-In some cases, children might need an extra official document signed by their parents, second parent, or legal guardian(s) authorizing them to travel.
+In some cases, children might need an extra official document signed by their parents, second parent, or legal guardian(s) authorising them to travel.
 However, the EU does not have a unified rule for children.
 Each member country decides whether or not it requires such documents.